erfangoodboy/microcontroller/hw5/README.md

 ## How to run :
-# for run any section in capture proteus click them and select section tou want :)
+# for run any section in capture proteus double click avr and select section you want :)

 ## How to find Me ?